BimelsHabtamu/BimelsHabtamu/README.md

 ## 👋 Hey, I'm Bimels

-I'm a web developer passionate about building things that solve real problems.
+I'm a software developer passionate about building things that solve real problems.
 I focus on writing clean, reliable backend systems and contributing to the open source community.

 - 🔭 Currently working on **[DocuVault](https://github.com/BimelsHabtamu/DocuVault)** — an internship project
 - 🌱 Currently learning **Python on DataCamp**, then moving into **AI Fundamentals**